 - Treating gastrointestinal problems

-But the evidence is limited on whether or not manuka honey is effective for these conditions.
+But the evidence is limited on whether it works for these conditions.

 The honey used to treat wounds is a medical-grade honey.
 It is specially sterilized and prepared as a dressing.
-So the jar of manuka honey in the pantry should not be considered part of a first aid kit.
+So the jar of manuka honey in the pantry shouldn’t be part of your first aid kit.
 Wounds and infections should be seen and treated by a health care professional.